-Narrator 4: Togo led his team more than 350 miles for his part of the serum run-more than any other team in the relay.
+Narrator 4: Togo led his team more than three hundred and fifty miles for his part of the serum run-more than any other team in the relay.

-Narrator 3: Another dog, Balto, became famous for leading a dog team to Nome with the serum delivery.
+Narrator 3: Another dog, Balto, became famous for leading a dog team to Nome with the antitoxin serum delivery.

-Narrators: But, Balto couldn't have done it without Togo's help.
+Narrators: But, Balto couldn't have accomplished their goal without Togo's help.